The Mothering Heart: Plot

-A young woman (Lillian Gish) tends to flowers in a garden and rescues a puppy.
-She is courted by a melancholic young man (Walter Miller) and agrees to marry him.
+A young woman tends to flowers in a garden and rescues a puppy.
+She is courted by a melancholic young man and agrees to marry him.

 Following their marriage, the couple face financial difficulties.
 The wife takes in laundry to supplement their income, while her husband seeks stable employment.
 When he secures a well-paying job, he insists they celebrate at a restaurant featuring an Apache dance performance.
 The wife, dressed modestly, appears out of place among the fashionable clientele.
-Her husband becomes attracted to a sophisticated woman (Viola Barry) dining nearby.
+Her husband becomes attracted to a sophisticated woman dining nearby.

 The husband begins an affair with the woman, who is wealthy and travels by chauffeur.
 The wife, now pregnant, discovers a glove in her husband's coat pocket and follows him, confirming his infidelity.
-She returns to her mother's home (Kate Bruce), where she gives birth.
+She returns to her mother's home, where she gives birth.

-The affair ends when the other woman leaves the husband for a wealthier companion (Charles West).
+The affair ends when the other woman leaves the husband for a wealthier companion.
 The husband receives a letter from his wife informing him of the child's birth and visits her, but she refuses reconciliation.

-The child becomes ill and is attended by a doctor (Adolph Lestina).
+The child becomes ill and is attended by a doctor.
 During another visit from her husband, the wife maintains her refusal to reconcile.
 While the husband sits in the garden, the child dies.
 The wife grieves in the same garden where the story began.

 Returning indoors, she finds her husband mourning by the crib.
 The couple reconciles and embraces as the film concludes.